rust-mcp-stack/rust-mcp-sdk/doc/getting-started-mcp-server.md

 async-trait = "0.1"
 ```

-Then replace the stdio server with:
+Then remove the `StdioTransport` and replace the stdio server with:

 ```rust
 use rust_mcp_axum::{create_axum_server, AxumServerOptions};